aimms/documentation/multisolve/assess.rst

 #.
-Check the suffices of a Mathematical Program
+Check the suffices `gentime <https://documentation.aimms.com/functionreference/suffices/mathematical-program-suffices/gentime.html>`_ and `solutionTime <https://documentation.aimms.com/functionreference/suffices/mathematical-program-suffices/solutiontime.html>`_ of a Mathematical Program

 #.
 Check the solver log file for the time needed by the solver, and the time needed to generate is the time for the solve statement minus the time reported by the solver.